What Are Whole Grains?

 Whole grains can be single foods, such as brown rice and popcorn, or ingredients in products, such as buckwheat in pancakes or whole wheat in bread.
 Whole grains are an excellent source of nutrients such as iron, magnesium, selenium, B vitamins, and dietary fiber.

 Refined grains are milled to remove the bran and germ to create a finer texture and longer shelf life.
-But the refining process also removes fiber, iron and many B vitamins.
+But the refining process also removes fiber, iron, vitamin E and many B vitamins.
 Enriched grains are grains products with added B vitamins and iron — most refined products are enriched.

 Health Benefits of Whole Grains